abpio/abp-commercial-docs/en/themes/lepton-x/commercial/blazor.md

 }
 ```

-> Don't forget to remove same attributes from the razor page!
+> Don't forget to remove repeated attributes from the razor page!

 ---